 Address: 725 Vineland Pl, Minneapolis, MN 55403

-The Walker Art Center is a very well-known modern art museum, famed throughout the states and the art world at large.
-This photogenic museum of many angles and curves has some of the best exhibits of modern art you can find anywhere in the world.
+The Walker Art Center is a well-known modern art museum famed throughout the states and the art world.
+This photogenic museum of many angles and curves has some of the best modern art exhibits you can find anywhere in the world.

 The museum is wildly interactive as well.
-You’ll find yourself dipping into audio, video, and sculpture-based art at each exhibit.
-In the summer, the Walker features mini-golf on the roof of the museums, boasting excellent views of the Minneapolis skyline.
+You’ll be dipping into audio, video, and sculpture-based art at each exhibit.
+In the summer, the Walker features mini-golfs on the roofs of museums, boasting excellent views of the Minneapolis skyline.

 You’ve also got the aforementioned Minneapolis Sculpture Garden right outside, along with the Spoonbridge and Cherry.
 Don’t forget your camera!

-31. Shop Until You Drop at Mall of America
+31. Shop (And Play) Until You Drop at Mall of America

 Address: 60 E Broadway, Bloomington, MN 55425

-The Mall of America is not just a mall – it’s practically its own ecosystem.
+Located in Bloomington, the Mall of America is not just a mall – it’s practically its ecosystem.
 There are a ton of things to do beyond shopping, like get married (yes, there’s a chapel), bar hop your Jimmy-Buffet-Margaritaville-loving heart out, beat an escape room, shoot your friends in laser tag, race go-carts, or check out the nation’s largest indoor amusement park in the form of Nickelodeon Universe.

-Mall of America is a top thing to do with kids as they can let out all of their energy at spots like SEA LIFE Minnesota and the Crayola Experience, an awesome interactive playpen of crayons (yeah you heard that right).
+Mall of America is a top thing to do with kids as they can let out all of their energy at SEA LIFE Minnesota and the Crayola Experience, an awesome interactive playpen of crayons (yeah, you heard that right).

 See Related: Delta Airlines Reviews